The success or failure of the customer experience can be a make-or-break issue for an online company.

 - Maintain Portfolios

 Start by maintaining data for all the customers that your Customer Success Manager works with.
-Information on the key accounts handled, their sector, and point of contacts.
+Information on the key accounts handled their sector, and point of contact.

 The portfolio should contain a growth plan for each customer, including key milestones for the customers while using your product, their earning plans, and what they’re hoping to achieve using your product, and by when.